SwetaShukl/Documentation/Quick Start Guide.md

 3. Opt for the most straightforward method, particularly for steps that can be done in multiple ways.

-## Target audience
+## Target Audience

 The target audience of this quickstart guide is non-technical people installing a WordPress.org theme for the first time.
 The users are unfamiliar with WordPress and only need the bare minimum from the theme.

-# 📝 Quickstart guide for the Ethereal Glow WordPress.org Theme
+# 📝 Quickstart Guide for the Ethereal Glow WordPress.org Theme

 The Ethereal Glow WordPress Theme provides the ultimate blogging and design solution for your needs.
 This theme is beautiful, professional, easily customizable, and packed with several features.
 It's also available in multiple languages, compatible with different plugins, and SEO-optimizable.